mli0603/ACDC2017/README.md

 # ACDC 2017
-MICCAI challenge for ACDC 2017
+MICCAI challenge for ACDC 2017 for course project of EN.533.633 Medical Image Analysis.
+The proposed appoarch of using 2D AlbuNet and Random Forest Classifiers has won the competition with a test dice score 0.88 and classification accuracy of 80%.
+This project has also won the Best Presentation Award.

+# Report
+TODO

 # Instruction for Tensorboardx